rocketinsights/android-base/README.md

-# Rocket's Kotlin MVP Example
+# Rocket's Kotlin Android Architecture Components Example

 This is the first version of a mock application that hopefully will evolve into the base project for Rocket's Android application.